MoonlightCapital/MoonlightBot-docs/README.md

 ```
 for user-specific configuration, where `LANG` is the language you want MoonlightBot to respond in.

-A list of supported languages is available on the [Discord Developer Portal](https://discord.com/developers/docs/reference#locales).
-Locale, Language Name, and Native Name are all valid inputs.
+A list of supported languages is available on the [Discord Developer Portal](https://discord.com/developers/docs/reference#locales); Locale, Language Name, and Native Name are all valid inputs.
 Alternatively, `auto` can be used for MoonlightBot to detect your preferred language from your Discord settings.

-{% hint style="info" %} MoonlightBot is translated entirely by volunteers, so not all languages are complete and some may have translation errors.
+{% hint style="info" %} MoonlightBot is translated entirely by volunteers, so not all languages are complete and may have translation errors.
 If you speak one of the supported languages proficiently and would like to help us translate MoonlightBot, <a href="./support/volunteering.md">please consider becoming a translator!</a> {% endhint %}

 ## Support the Development of MoonlightBot